-Administered funds make up approximately 3 per cent of mutual funds that are registered with CIMA.
+Administered funds make up approximately 2 per cent of mutual funds that are registered with CIMA as at the end of Q4 2024.

 Administered funds will generally be used if the promoter does not want to have a minimum initial investment amount for its investors.
 The mutual fund must designate a principal office in the Cayman Islands at the office of a Cayman Islands based licensed mutual fund administrator.
 The key difference to registered funds is that responsibility for regulatory oversight for administered funds is largely delegated to the licensed mutual fund administrator and therefore the administrator providing the fund's principal office must be satisfied that: